Litigation Assistant / Paralegal

 - File/serve legal documents with court and on opposing parties

 - Review transcripts and documentary evidence, and organize, track, and extract information from these materials

-- Maintain client contact to gather evidence for cases, direct questions to appropriate attorneys, and provide updates on status of cases, etc.
+- Maintain client contact to gather evidence for cases, direct questions to appropriate attorneys, and provide updates on status of cases

-- Proofread, format, and create tables of authorities/contents for legal documents
+- Proofread, format, perform legal and factual cite-checks, and create tables of authorities/contents for legal documents

 - Create and maintain accessible documents in various formats including Word, PDF, and Excel (accessibility training will be provided)

-- Provide administrative support to attorneys in all aspects of their work as needed including scheduling, reviewing and organizing documents, and emailing/calling clients
+- Provide administrative support to attorneys in all aspects of their work as needed including scheduling, reviewing and organizing documents, fee reporting, interviewing potential clients, and emailing/calling clients

-- Desire to work in a progressive setting focused on making society more just, fair, and accessible to all
+- Desire to work in a progressive field, focused on making society more just, fair, and accessible to all

-- College graduate with an excellent academic record
+- Preferred: college graduate with an excellent academic record

-- Excellent project management skills, the ability to track and meet deadlines, take ownership of your work, work independently, and to work well under pressure
+- Excellent project management skills, the ability to track and meet deadlines, take ownership of your work, work independently, ask questions, and to work well under pressure

 - Strong written and oral communication skills, for effective communication with DRA staff, clients, co-counsel, opposing counsel, judges, and court staff